NHSDigital/electronic-prescription-service-get-secrets/README.md

 ## Functionality

 This repository is designed to create a Lambda layer that can be invoked during Lambda startup.
 Its primary purpose is to inject secret values into environment variables.
-Specifically, it should be used by any Lambda that utilizes the spineClient to set spine connectivity variables.
+Specifically, it should be used by any Lambda that utilizes the spineClient or serviceSearchClient, to set connectivity variables.

 ### Usage